 The geology and hydrology of the area between Wrangle Hill and Delaware City, Delaware, have been the focus of numerous studies since the 1950s because of the importance of the local groundwater supply and the potential environmental impact of industrial activity.
 In this report, 490 boreholes from six decades of drilling provide dense coverage, allowing detailed characterization of the subsurface geologic framework that controls groundwater occurrence and flow.

 The stratigraphy of the Coastal Plain of Delaware is discussed with emphasis placed upon an appraisal of the stratigraphic nomenclature.
 A revised stratigraphic column for Delaware is proposed.
 Rock stratigraphic units, based mainly on data from certain key wells, are described and the published names which have been or which might conceivably be applied to those units are reviewed.
 In each case a name is chosen and the reasons for the choice are stated.
 The relationships between the column established for Delaware and the recognized columns for adjacent states are considered.
-The rock units of the Coastal Plain of New Jersey, Delaware, and Maryland form an interrelated mass.
-However, profound facies changes do occur, particularly in the dip direction, but also along the strike.
-Thus, attempts to extend units established in the outcrop belt almost indefinitely into the subsurface have been unsatisfactory.

 Dark-gray to gray silty clay to clayey silt that contains abundant fragments of lignite; grades downward into a very fine to fine sand with scattered and discontinuous thin beds of clayey silt with lignite fragments.
 Thickness ranges from 20 to 50 ft.
 Updip in the vicinity of the Chesapeake and Delaware Canal, the Magothy fills channels incised into the Potomac Formation and is discontinuous in its extent.
 Interpreted to have been deposited in coastal to nearshore environments.